 - An epidural injection, which helps decrease inflammation around the disc and nerve, but also stops the pain messages between the body and brain.
 It can help when complementary or future additional treatments are scheduled.

 - Spinal cord stimulation is also an immediate pain reliever, and also works by blocking pain signals.

 At Integrated Pain Consultants, we offer the latest treatment in pain management for bulging discs and other injuries.
 Learn more and book a detailed evaluation today if you struggle with chronic or acute pain.

 Integrated Pain Consultants is proud to stay up to date on treatments for sports injuries, accidents while working, and other conditions that lead to acute or chronic pain.
-From ketamine infusions and stem cell treatment to joint injections and PRP, there are plenty of options for treating your pain.
+From ketamine infusions to joint injections, there are plenty of options for treating your pain.
 Check out a few trending topics that people are finding interesting.